 Even before the COVID-19 pandemic, in 2017, about 50 million U.S. households were under such economic stress that they could not cover an unexpected $400 expense, like the breakdown of a car or a sudden health problem, without borrowing; many are unable to cover it at all.
-As is well-recognized, the pandemic has exacerbated these problems, which fall disproportionately hard on the African American, Native American, and Latinx communities.
+As is well-recognized, the pandemic has exacerbated these problems, which fall disproportionately hard on the Black, Indigenous, and Latinx communities.
 Public transit is a case in point, one of the most important, in fact.

 Low-income households routinely face impossible economic choices – pay the utilities or the rent?
 Buy food or medicines?
 In the tightest of situations, these essentials come to be regarded as temporarily discretionary.
 Pay the rent in the winter instead of utility bills since utilities are less likely to be cut off.
 Pay utilities in the spring, by now accumulated so much that the bills compete with rent.
 But most transportation expenses, whether for a personal vehicle or public transit or both, are not flexible even temporarily.
 Most importantly, transportation is needed to get to work; the expense is unavoidable on a daily basis or the other bills stand no chance of being paid.

 In 2016, households in the lowest income quintile spent almost 30% of their income on transportation.
 At the same time, public transit systems around the country routinely operate in fiscal distress, trying to raise revenue by fare increases.
 Transit workers, who are so essential to the functioning of life in cities, have had to struggle hard for everything from safe buses to adequate time for bathroom breaks.
 Then came the pandemic and the collapse of ridership and revenue, and inadequate federal support.
 At the same, workers who kept the system going — grocery store workers, medical personnel, and, not least, transit workers themselves — were declared essential; they now faced added risk not only for themselves, but also for their families.